 Humidity and moisture control

 Mold and other biological pollutants love damp, wet air, so cutting down on humidity and moisture is an effective way to stop their spread and growth.
 Many HVAC systems include dehumidifiers that can dry out the air and make it less attractive to pollutants.

 However, when air is too dry, it can cause dry eyes and irritated nasal passages.
 It’s important for your HVAC system to offer humidity and moisture control technology that can both add and reduce air moisture when necessary.

 You might be surprised to learn that your HVAC system can do more than heat or cool a space.

 For the cleanest air possible, you can consider adding an air purification system to your HVAC.

 Tadiran offers Air Care O2, a plug-and-play solution that can easily fit into any existing HVAC.

 Air Care O2 leverages proprietary technology to transform existing H2O (water) molecules in the air to Hydrogen Peroxide, which cleanses and purifies the air.
-In FDA-cleared lab tests, the system has been proven to eliminate viruses at a rate of 99.99998%, bacteria at a 99.99994% rate, and mold at a 99.997% level.
+In FDA-cleared lab tests, the system has proven efficacy of eliminating viruses, bacteria, and mold at up to 99.999%.